 Early on 27th July 1813, Soult became aware that the British regiments the French had been battling in the eastern valleys were in full retreat.

-Soult directed Reille to advance to the east bank of the River Uzana, putting his corps behind Hill’s Division.
+Soult directed Reille to advance to the east bank of the River Ulzana, putting his corps behind Hill’s Division.
 Clausel was to march on Pamplona down the west bank of the Arga, with the artillery and cavalry.

 D’Erlon’s Corps lay well behind the other two, due to D’Erlon’s failure to advance after the aggressive counter-attack by Barnes in the Maya Valley.